getsentry/sentry-php/UPGRADE-2.0.md

 - The method `Raven_Client::install` has been removed.
-The error handler is registered automatically when using the `ExceptionListenerIntegration` and `ErrorListenerIntegration` integrations (which is enabled by default).
+The error handler is registered automatically when using the `ExceptionListenerIntegration` and `ErrorListenerIntegration` integrations (which are enabled by default).

 ### Processors